-First we need to understand what exactly is a Digital Weighing Scale.
-A Weighing Scale has a Loadcell – Which is essentially a balanced wheatsons bridge connected to a potentiometer.
-When a force is applied the wheatson’s bridge becomes unbalanced, and gives a voltage reading at the potentiometer.
-This is picked up by the ADC counter and converted into a digital output that is finally displayed on the screen.
+First, we need to understand what exactly is a Digital Weighing Scale.
+A Weighing Scale has a Loadcell – Which is essentially a balanced Wheatson’s bridge linked to a potentiometer.
+When a force is applied the Wheatson’s bridge becomes unbalanced, and gives a voltage reading at the potentiometer.
+This is captured by the ADC counter and converted to a digital output that is eventually shown on the screen.
 Yes.
-That’s it, its that simple
+That’s it, it’s that simple.

 If the above was Greek and Latin for you, in simple words, the weighing scale is a very simple device.
 It has a Loadcell, that detects the weight and it has an indicator that shows the weight.

-Now if its so simple whey do you need technology in a weighing scale at all.
+Now if it’s so simple why do you need technology in a weighing scale at all.
 It shouldn’t be that complicated right?
-Well, as customers want more and more features into a weighing scale, and as they demand even greater precision, that’s where technology comes in.
-So ten years back, you could have a weighing scale which would have nothing but a Loadcell, very rudimentary A to D convertor and the display unit.
-As we made more feature packed scales, we started using microprocessors, having speeds of 1500 Mhz for the weighing scale.
-Compare this with the chipset in 1990s where 500 Hz was more than enough.
+Well, as customers want more and more features, and as they demand even greater precision, that’s where technology comes in.
+So ten years back, you could have a weighing scale that would have nothing but a Loadcell, a very rudimentary A to D converter, and the display unit.
+As we made more feature-packed scales, we started using microprocessors, having speeds of 1500 Mhz for the weighing scale.
+Compare this with the chipset in the 1990s where 500 Hz was more than enough.